11th January MMXX

-My first thought was to paint the brass ends but then my eye fell on some track pins, used for fixing model railway tracks but something I often use for other jobs.
+My first thought was to paint on the brass ends but then my eye fell on some brass pins, used for fixing model railway tracks but something I often use for other jobs.

 The insulation needed a bit of stretching so I dropped the clippings into a mug of boiling water after which they slipped on quite easily.
 Clip and file the ends flat and hey presto!